cydno/dissection_assortative_mating_behaviour/README.md

 Rscript 5_QTL18_sims.R
 ```

 Script to runs simulation (for each qtl) to determine the extent to which the effects of our QTL may be over-estimated due to the Beavis effect.
 Takes a long time to run.
-Requires `derived_data/qtl_data.csv` generated by `4_qtl_significance.R`.
+Requires `qtl_data.csv` generated by `4_qtl_significance.R`.
 Produces: `QTL_1_sim_results.csv` etc. Note that the distribution of 'significant' simulations excludes runs in which the GLMM did not converge.